-- These types of lizards have scales down its sides with a flat body, with scales extending to each side of their throat.
+- These types of lizards have scaled down its sides with a flat body, with scales extending to each side of their throat.
 They have two dark prominent blotches on their neck.

-- They generally have varying colors, blending with the surrounding soil but commonly they can be beige or have a combination of reddish and dark colors.
+- They generally have varying colours, blending with the surrounding soil but commonly they can be beige or have a combination of reddish and dark colours.

 - They generally prey upon insects such as grasshoppers, ants, flies, worms, etc.

 - They are mostly found in the rocky arid areas of plains and hills in the Arizona Upland.

 - The mating season starts between April-July.
 An average of 15 eggs is laid.
 The young lizards are about 7/8 inches long.

 - They have a life expectancy of about 5-8 years.